A Narrowband Fully-Analog Multi-Antenna Transmitter: Introduction

 A central ingredient is a parameter-minimal \emph{split-then-phase} state-preparation realization.
-Writing $\bm c=\bm x/\sqrt{P}$ and $\bm c=[|c_1|e^{j\angle c_1},\dots,|c_N|e^{j\angle c_N}]^T$ with $\|\bm c\|_2=1$, the proposed programmable network is organized as: (i) a balanced binary magnitude-splitting tree that allocates the desired per-antenna magnitudes $|c_n|$ using only tunable split ratios at internal nodes, followed by (ii) a per-antenna output phase bank that assigns the target phases $\angle c_n$.
+Writing $\bm c[m]=\bm x[m]/\sqrt{P}$ and $\bm c[m]=[|c_1[m]|e^{j\angle c_1[m]},\dots,|c_N[m]|e^{j\angle c_N[m]}]^T$ with $\|\bm c[m]\|_2=1$, the proposed programmable network is organized as: (i) a balanced binary magnitude-splitting tree that allocates the desired per-antenna magnitudes $|c_n[m]|$ using only tunable split ratios at internal nodes, followed by (ii) a per-antenna output phase bank that assigns the target phases $\angle c_n[m]$.
 The magnitude tree is realized by a binary tree of interferometric $2\times2$ fanout cells (e.g., MZI/hybrid-based) operating in a single-input ``fanout'' mode where one input is matched and unexcited; this operating mode admits a deterministic, closed-form split programming rule based on subtree norms.
 Because each $2\times2$ splitter introduces a known fixed branch phase convention (e.g., a quadrature $+\pi/2$ offset on one branch under an MZI model), the magnitude tree produces deterministic per-output phase offsets that depend only on the root-to-leaf path.
 These offsets are then compensated by the output phase bank.
 The resulting architecture uses exactly $N-1$ split controls and $N$ output phase controls, totaling $2N-1$ real tunable degrees of freedom, which matches the real dimension of the complex unit sphere and is therefore parameter-minimal for universal single-vector synthesis.

-For clarity of exposition, the main development focuses on $N$ as a power of two ($N=2^L$), which enables a balanced binary-tree implementation with depth $L=\log_2 N$; handling non-power-of-two $N$ is discussed later as a minor extension.
+For clarity of exposition, the main development focuses on $N$ as a power of two ($N=2^L$), which enables a balanced binary-tree implementation with depth $L=\log_2 N$; the general non-power-of-two case is handled later via zero-padding and optional tree pruning.

+An important implication is that the proposed architecture is \emph{spatially fully-digital-equivalent} in the narrowband sense: since it can synthesize an arbitrary complex transmit vector $\bm x[m]\in\mathbb{C}^N$ (subject to $\|\bm x[m]\|_2^2=P$) at symbol cadence, it is not restricted to rank-one analog beamforming.
+Instead, it can execute the same narrowband linear-precoding operations as a fully-digital multi-antenna transmitter, including spatial multiplexing and multi-user MIMO, by realizing $\bm x[m]=\bm W\,\bm d[m]$ for any desired precoder $\bm W$ and data vector $\bm d[m]$, in each symbol interval $m$.
+The resulting system-level trade-off is therefore primarily \emph{bandwidth versus RF-chain energy}: the synthesis is narrowband (single tone or single OFDM subcarrier), but the elimination of $N$ RF chains yields substantially lower RF-front-end DC power, which can improve energy efficiency and partially offset the throughput penalty of narrowband operation when MIMO gains are exploited.